 Why Clinical Trials Are Important to Your Treatment

-Clinical trials are important because they help physicians and researchers find better ways to prevent, diagnose, and treat diseases such as cancer.
+Clinical trials are important because they help physicians and researchers find better ways to prevent, diagnose and treat diseases such as cancer.
 Doctors use the results of clinical trials when they decide on a cancer treatment.

-Patients, physicians, and family members should weigh the risks and benefits of drugs designed to treat cancer.
-An investigational drug is one that is under study and is not approved by the U.S. Food and Drug Administration for sale in the United States.
+Patients, physicians and family members should weigh the risks and benefits of drugs designed to treat cancer.
+An investigational drug is one that is under study and not approved by the U.S. Food and Drug Administration for sale in the United States.
 The most common way to gain access to an investigational drug is through participation in a clinical trial.